Filtering Individual Voices to Curate Your News

 Print publishing emerged to solve this problem at scale.
 Leaders, thinkers, and academics could write down their ideas and pitch their appeal to a media company that would filter and edit them for publication in their newspaper product.

 Advertising and subscription revenue followed.
-Dual revenue sources combined with high, set fixed costs and an entrenched brand made for a business with a moat and attractive margins.
+Dual revenue sources, high fixed costs, and an entrenched brand made for a business with a moat and attractive margins.

 Over the last 20 years, technology and the Internet have turned the publishing world upside down.
 The amount of content exploded.
 The number of mediums of consumption increased.
-Media organizations that once had a local geographic monopoly now had to compete globally.
+Media organizations with a local geographic monopoly now had to compete globally.

 In the last ten years, Facebook succeeded in connecting the world.
 And Google succeeded in organizing the world's information.
 Facebook and Google became two of the largest companies in the world through advertising revenue offering better targeting.
 The rise of Facebook and Google often came at the expense of traditional news publishers.